01

 The gentle clanging of brass vessels in the kitchen.

-These are not just houses.
+These were not just houses.

-They are living temples.
+They were living temples.

-Is the one with the freshest kolam at its doorstep.
+And the most beautiful of these temples was the one with the freshest kolam at its doorstep.

-And the Swaminathan family is already awake.
+And the Swaminathan family was already awake.

 Already waiting to welcome the day.